iBicha/SpriteDepthShader/README.md

 # SpriteDepthShader

 Experimental shader to add depth to sprites.
 The idea is there, but still glitchy.
+PS: code is messed up right now.
+Probably need a compute shader fix to resample the depth map correctly.

 ### If you have this
 <img src="https://raw.github.com/iBicha/SpriteDepthShader/master/Assets/sprite.png">